CaseyHrt/azure-network-protocol/README.md

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/19686d97-9a7b-4e0d-9cab-54c2b6c5edf0)

 Further Inspection of theses packets shows our VM's communicating.
 Our first VM (_IP 10.0.0.4_) initaes the communication.
 Communcation follows with out second VM (_IP 10.0.0.5_) replying back. __TO NOTE:__ ICMP, unlike Transmission Control Protocol (TCP) or User Datagram Protocol (UDP), operates independently of any transport layer protocol.
 ICMP is a connectionless protocol, which means that devices can send messages without the necessity of establishing a prior connection with the target device.
-Thus, it is an important
+Thus, it is an important tool in troubleshooting

 ![image](https://github.com/CaseyHrt/azure-network-protocol/assets/146404028/0b0cc70d-db68-4ef1-8b93-68f146a7ccf2)

+#### __SSH__

+What we will observe next is Secure Shell (SSH)